rng-guy/NFSMWBartender/README.md

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):

-* Deleting this file disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.
+* Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

 * All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) assigned to them in their `aivehicle` VltEd entries; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.